Latin American, Caribbean, and Latinx Studies

 Both majors and non-majors will be able to:

-- Display an understanding of the history of Latin America, the Caribbean, and the Latinx communities in the United States.
+- Demonstrate an understanding of the histories, cultures, societies, and intellectual traditions of Latin America, the Caribbean, and U.S. Latinx communities, recognizing both their interconnectedness and regional specificities.

 - Undertake independent research, particularly on the topics pertinent to their academic and personal interests, and demonstrate capacity to formulate interpretations based on their research.